×

 Here, we define the ContentChild decorator.
 The ViewChild decorator will find a child within the component.
 And that defined by its template while ContentChild finds a child in the content defined by the component.

-Now we will see the whole example of the Reusable components.
+Now we will see the whole example of the Angular reusable components.

 This example contains the following: